Executive Director

 Pronouns: He, Him, His

-Andrea Serrano is the NGP Graphic Designer and works with the Communications and Policy team on materials for in-house, external messaging, and creative branding strategies.
+Andrea Serrano is the NGP Communications Specialist (Digital and Design) and works closely with our Policy team on digital support items, designing materials for social media and website, developing external messaging, and creative branding strategies.
 Before coming to NextGen Policy, Andrea worked at the Sacramento Hispanic Chamber of Commerce, leading the Graphic Design visuals for prominent Chamber and community partner campaigns.
 Andrea has worked in design planning and strategy with La Familia Counseling Center, The Sacramento Kings, The Golden 1 Center, and Caltrans Division of Human Resources.
 Andrea has a Bachelor of Arts degree from California State University, East Bay, in Graphic Design.
 In her spare time, she enjoys visiting local art museums.
 She is second-generation and fluent in Spanish.

 Pronouns: She, Her, Hers